nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Deleting prescriptions: `deleteprescription`

-If you made a mistake and want to delete a prescription record you may do so by using this command and specifying of the Prescription ID.
+If you made a mistake and want to delete a prescription record you may do so by using this command along with a specific Prescription ID.

 Format: `deleteprescription i/PRESCRIPTION_ID`